 How does the programme work?

-Researching Holistic Approaches to Agroecology is a distance learning course with optional face-to-face intensives.
-It offers a flexible pathway of study allowing students to undertake a postgraduate diploma with the option of undertaking further studies in order to obtain a full Master’s degree.
+Researching Holistic Agroecology is a distance learning course with optional face-to-face intensives.
+It offers a flexible pathway of study allowing students to undertake a postgraduate certificate with the option of undertaking further studies in order to obtain a full Master’s degree.
 The course is supported through online tutorials, individual supervision with one of the Crossfields faculty and optional intensives.

-The Researching Holistic Approaches to Agroecology course is delivered in the format of modules.
+The Researching Holistic Agroecology course is delivered in the format of modules.
 Content for each module is made available to students on the Crossfields VLE (Virtual Learning Environment).
-A student undertaking the postgraduate diploma will complete the following modules:
+A student undertaking the postgraduate certificate will complete the following modules:

 - Holistic Science